 One of the main goals of this program is to help each young athlete enjoy activity more, feel more confident about their training techniques, and hopefully stay engaged in sports for the rest of their lives.
 We all know how important this is.

 It is important to begin with an assessment of movement patterns in each athlete.
 This will let us know what their strengths are and what areas we need to focus on over the once-weekly, ten-week program.
 This is done at least once annually so we understand how their bodies have changed due to growth, injury or simply improvements in movement.

+Without the execution, the assessment and planning are just ideas.
+The execution is where the ideas come to life.
 During the training portion, we will focus on speed, agility, balance, hand–eye coordination, strength, mobility and flexibility, along with cardiovascular and muscular endurance.
 The ages of the participants range from 11 years old to 18 years old.
 We also include a nutrition education component to this training.
-We want to develop good eating habits in our groups in a fun, relaxed environment.
+We want to develop good eating habits in our groups in a fun, relaxed environment

 We are interested in helping to develop youth in a complete, fun way while avoiding the trap of specialization.
 We have come to understand that focusing too much on any one physical activity at a young age can lead to decreased enjoyment and, in many cases, burnout.

 You can read more about the importance of teaching youth about physical literacy in this interview Stacy Irvine conducted with Active For Life magazine.